\textsc{Lethe}: Principled Dual-Stream Update for Persistent Knowledge Erasure in Federated Unlearning: Experiments

-\paragraph{Observations on ``Rollback''.} Motivated by task-vector diagnostics~\citep{wang2025invariance}, we analyze whether continued training {rolls back} the unlearning displacement in Phase C. The unlearning-induced displacement $w_{\mathrm{pre}}-w_{\mathrm{un}}$ is defined as the ``rollback vector'' and, at round $t$ of Phase C, we denote the global update by $\Delta w_t$.
-We compute

-$\cos(t)>0$ indicates that Phase C updates align with the rollback vector $w_{\mathrm{pre}}-w_{\mathrm{un}}$, i.e., drifting back toward $w_{\mathrm{pre}}$ and partially undoing unlearning.
-In contrast, $\cos(t)\approx 0$ suggests near-orthogonality and thus avoids rollback.
-Following prior cosine-based diagnostics that treat small values (e.g., $\approx 0.09$) as near-orthogonal~\citep{wang2025invariance}, we adopt $\cos(t)<0.1$ as a conservative threshold for \emph{weak rollback}.
-In our results shown in Fig. \ref{fig:sim_step}, \textsc{Lethe} stays essentially at zero throughout, indicating negligible rollback under continued training.
-FedAU and FedOSD have their Phase-C update positively correlated with the rollback vector, while \textsc{Lethe} stays near-orthogonal ($<0.09$), indicating suppressed rollback.
-NoT's update is slightly negative, yet its unlearning-set loss stays low (right axis), revealing substantial residual influence on $\mathcal{D}_u$.
+Next, we analyze why knowledge resurfacing occurs and why \textsc{Lethe} mitigates it from three microscopic perspectives.
+Without loss of generality, we characterize knowledge resurfacing on CV tasks.
+Following prior FU evaluations~\cite{fedau,pan2025fedosd}, we use a trigger-based construction to instantiate target knowledge.

+\textbf{Representation structure after unlearning:} We use two-dimensional Principal Component Analysis (PCA)~\cite{PCA} to examine whether an unlearning method corrects the underlying feature representations associated with the target knowledge, rather than merely suppressing the output behavior.
+Specifically, we extract the penultimate-layer feature representations of unlearning-set samples and project them onto the first two principal components.
+We further report Forgetting Dispersion (FD)~\cite{NEURIPS2024_16e18fa3}, defined as the average squared distance between each unlearning sample representation and the feature center of the unlearning set.
+A larger FD indicates a more dispersed unlearning-set representation, while a smaller FD indicates a more compact representation.

+As shown in Fig.~\ref{fig:pca}, existing unlearning methods still preserve compact trigger-related structures after unlearning and obtain relatively low FD.
+This suggests that existing methods mainly suppress superficial output behavior, while leaving deeper feature representations associated with the target knowledge insufficiently corrected, making the target knowledge easier to recover during continued training.
+In contrast, the retraining baseline has never learned this trigger and generates a more dispersed distribution.
+Note that \textsc{Lethe} also produces a relatively dispersed distribution with high FD, which suggests ``deconstruction'' of target pattern and strong effect of unlearning.

+\textbf{Rollback during continued training:} Motivated by cosine-based task-vector diagnostics~\cite{wang2025invariance}, we examine whether continued training tends to move the unlearned model back toward the pre-unlearning model.
+Let $\bw_{\mathrm{ori}}$ and $\bw_{\mathrm{un}}$ denote the original global model and the unlearned model, respectively.
+We define $\bw_{\mathrm{ori}}-\bw_{\mathrm{un}}$ as the \emph{rollback vector}.
+At round $t$ of continued training, let $\Delta w_t$ be the global update induced by retained-data training.
+We define the \emph{rollback tendency (RT)} as the alignment between $\Delta w_t$ and the rollback vector: